ShoulderSurfersCTF/ctf-writeups/Cyber Apocalypse 2021/writeup.md

 ## Authenticator

-Solved By: bread
+Solved By: Legacyy

 ##

 ## Passphrase

-Solved By: bread
+Solved By: Legacyy

 ##

 ## Backdoor

-Solved By: bread
+Solved By: firedank

 # Forensics